stitchfix/fauxtograph/README.md

 * Sometimes you will want to brighten your images when saving them, which can be done with the `--image_multiplier` argument.

 * If you manage to train a particularly interesting model and generate some neat images, then we'd like to see them.
 Use #fauxtograph if you decide to put them up on social media.

+### Generally
+* When training GAN and VAEGAN models, they are highly sensitive to the relative learning rate of the subnetworks.
+Particularly the learning rate of the generator to the discriminator.
+If you notice highly oscillatory behavior in your training losses it might be helpful to turn down the Adam `alpha` and `beta1` parameters of either network (usually the discriminator) to help train them at a similar rate.

 ENJOY